Target Field: 2003

 With the 2003 Minnesota Legislature locked in bitter budget issues, the ballpark was never a central focus.
 No ballpark bill was passed during the session.

 New governor Tim Pawlenty, who, as a legislator, had been against public spending on stadiums, created the 20-member Stadium Screening Committee to "solve Minnesota's stadium conundrum."
 The committee was notable primarily for focusing equally on facilities for the Vikings and the Twins.
-They requested proposals from anyone anywhere with an idea for a stadium, and received 26, some more serious than others.
+They requested proposals from anyone, anywhere, who had a compelling idea for a stadium, and received 26, some more serious than others.
 Serious baseball proposals were received from Hennepin County/City of Minneapolis, and the City of St. Paul.
 The Twins, though they did not either send or endorse a proposal, did premiere a new design and scale model for the committee.
 Football proposals were received from the cities of Blaine and Eden Prairie.
 In the end, the recommendations in their final report (issued on February 2, 2004) were so general that they added nothing new to the debate, and the committee was dismissed as being for appearances only.

 Separately, Bruce Lambrecht and Rich Pogin reframed the discussion of their site with a proposal to create "Twinsville" as a neighborhood anchored by the new Twins ballpark.
 Concept drawings showed apartment buildings, commercial buildings and townhouses flanking the ballpark to the north and south, all clustered around a newly daylighted Bassett Creek (which runs in a deep culvert beneath the land).
 In a nod to Pawlenty's football focus, one provocative drawing included a football stadium to the west (on the current HERC site), sharing a retractable roof with the baseball facility.
 But this concept also hinted at the possibility that the land might have more valuable uses than as a home for the Twins, an idea which would play a significant role later.
 Nevertheless, their reframing succeeded in jump-starting interest in the project as plans began to form for bringing about action during the forthcoming 2004 legislative session.

 The year ended with Minneapolis officially authorizing negotiations with Land Partners II (the investment group which owned the Rapid Park site) to gain control of the land.